Turbulence in Simulated Local Cluster Analogs: One-to-one comparisons between SLOW and XRISM/Hitomi: Results

 Observations do not have direct access to 3D mass distributions but determine the dynamical state based on the 2D-distribution of the X-ray surface brightness.
 To enable a closer comparison with observations, we also include two observation-based criteria, the asymmetry factor $\alpha$, describing the flux differences among symmetry pixels, and the profile parameter $\kappa=(1+\epsilon)/\beta$ combining the information content of the ellipticity $\epsilon$ and power-law index $\beta$, both evaluated within a $500$\,kpc aperture, as defined by \citet{Yuan&Han2020}, shown in the same figure.
 The combined morphology index $\delta=0.68\log_{10}\alpha+0.73\kappa+0.21$ provides a very good discrimination between relaxed ($\delta<0$) and active clusters ($\delta>0$).
 The 2D mock X-ray maps that these measurements are based on were generated with SMAC \citep{Dolag+2005}, as described in App.~\ref{app:xray_images}.
 Images are smoothed with a Gaussian filter as described by \citet{Yuan&Han2020}.

 Overall, the level of cluster activity or relaxation matches well between the two criteria and also observations.
-Simulation-based criteria show that Virgo is a relaxed cluster, as also predicted from observations based on the cool core.
-Perseus, which shows a cool core but mild sloshing motions in observations, is classified as active, but very close to being relaxed, while Coma, which shows traces of a recent merger with large substructures, is the most active cluster of the three.
+Simulation-based criteria show that Virgo is a relaxed cluster, as also predicted from observations based on the cool core even though mild sloshing motions are present \citep{Gatuzz+2022}.
+Perseus, which shows a cool core but sloshing motions in observations \citep{Fabian+2006}, is classified as active, but very close to being relaxed, while Coma, which shows traces of a recent merger with large substructures and two BCGs \citep{Neumann+2003}, is the most active cluster of the three.

 The observation-based criteria, however, do not lead to any cluster classified as relaxed at $z=0$.
 This is a consequence of missing cooling and feedback in our simulation setups, as both of the processes strongly affect the central density profile.
 In particular, cooling can lead to colder and more compact cluster cores, reducing the profile parameter, bringing values closer to observations by \citet{Yuan+2022}.
 Feedback, in contrast, can lead to smoother large-scale gas distributions, reducing the asymmetry factor, overall pushing values to a lower morphology index.